wikimedia/mediawiki-libs-Dodo/README.md

 > The PHP DOM extension is a wrapper around libxml2 with a thin layer of DOM-compatibility on top ("To some extent libxml2 provides support for the following additional specifications but doesn't claim to implement them completely [...]
 Document Object Model (DOM) Level 2 Core [...] but it doesn't implement the API itself, gdome2 does this on top of libxml2").

 > This is not really remotely close to a modern standards-compliant HTML5 DOM implementation and is barely maintained, much less kept in sync with the WHATWG's pace of change.

+The Dodo library implements PHP interfaces generated directly from the WebIDL sources included in the WHATWG DOM specification by `IDLeDOM`.

 ## Developer Notes